guilhermewebdev/django-login/README.md

     git clone https://github.com/guilhermewebdev/django-login.git
 ```

-Whit the project in your machine, you need to create a `.env` file whit database credentials, this file need be created into directory /\<Project Path\>/server/api/, in there you can find sensitive data about the project, such as the database credentials and secret key in this format:
+With the project in your machine, you need to create a `.env` file with database credentials, this file need be created into directory /\<Project Path\>/server/api/, in there you can find sensitive data about the project, such as the database credentials and secret key in this format:

 ```
 /<Project Path>/server/api/.env